kromabyte/weather_now/README.md

 ### How to run your application.

 To run the application you need to have Python installed in your computer, you can download it from the official Python website and install it in your computer, After that you have to create a new folder and depending of your code editor you have to open the folder in your code editor, next you have to open the terminal in your code editor and clone the remote repository using the command:

     git clone https://github.com/kromabyte/weather_now.git

+Next in the same folder you have to install django using the command:

+    pip install django

+after that you have to set the environment to run the application using the command:

+    python3 -m venv .venv

+next you have to activate the environment using the command:

+    source .venv/bin/activate

+next you have to make the migrations using the command:

+    python manage.py makemigrations

+next you have to migrate the database using the command:

+    python manage.py migrate

+and finally you have to run the application using the command:

+    python manage.py runserver